 This is where Shannon Wade Henley comes in.

-Step 3 – Begin your search
+Step 3 – Start your search

-Step 4 – Understand the market
+Step 4 – Get a grasp of the market

-Step 5 – Find your dream home
+Step 5 – Find the home you've been looking for

 Step 6 – Negotiate